In this article, we are going to jump right into the regulatory sandbox, covering its creation, process, progress and problems.

-The programme was started by the Financial Conduct Authority (FCA) in 2016 to provide a ‘testing ground’ for innovative FinTech products and services within the UK, and has to date, accepted 89 companies and finished receiving applications for its fifth cohort.
+The program was started by the Financial Conduct Authority (FCA) in 2016 to provide a ‘testing ground’ for innovative FinTech products and services within the UK.

 The testing stage normally runs for several months and allows early-stage FinTech startups to launch and evaluate their products in a limited market environment, whilst this is under supervision, the companies do not have to be fully licensed.

 In order to be accepted into one of the FCA’s ‘prestigious’ cohorts firms have to submit an application form explaining how their proposal meets the sandbox’s eligibility criteria.
 These are:

 - In Scope – Whether the proposal is looking to deliver innovation that is either regulated business or supports regulated business in the UK financial services market.